Overview

 ---|---|---|---|---|

-Increasing energy efficiency and use of RES in manufacturing industries | The aim of this measure is to ensure the continuation of co-financing of the implementation of such measures in manufacturing industries through grants and financial instruments. | Reducing the energy consumption of businesses in the industrial sector. | Link |
+Increasing energy efficiency and use of RES in manufacturing industries | Yes | This measure aims to ensure the continuation of co-financing of implementing such measures in manufacturing industries through grants and financial instruments.
+It will reduce energy consumption of businesses in the industrial sector. | Estimated cumulative savings until 2030: 29.8 PJ (712 ktoe); estimated reduction of CO2 emissions in 2030: 1,158 ktCO2e. | Link |